 Sometimes there is confusion over the term “adult scoliosis” because it is commonly used to refer to the following two types of scoliosis:

 - Degenerative scoliosis.
 This type of scoliosis usually starts after age 50 as the spine continues to naturally degenerate, or wear out, due to aging.
 Technically, this is also known as adult onset scoliosis, but many people just shorten that and say adult scoliosis.

 - Idiopathic scoliosis.
 This type of scoliosis, which has no known cause, typically begins during adolescence.
 It is often called adolescent idiopathic scoliosis or just adolescent scoliosis.
-While the condition can start during adolescence, it might not be caught or addressed until the curve becomes problematic for the person, which sometimes happens later in adulthood.
+While the condition can start during adolescence, it might not be caught or diagnosed until the curve becomes problematic for the person, which sometimes happens later in adulthood.
 Even though a case could technically be idiopathic scoliosis, it might be referred to as adult scoliosis if the person getting treatment is an adult.